 - In the Satellite web UI, navigate to Infrastructure > Compute Resources and in the Compute Resources window, click Create Compute Resource.

 - In the Name field, enter a name to identify the Amazon EC2 compute resource.

 - In the Description field, enter information that helps distinguish the resource for future use.

-- From the HTTP proxy list, select a HTTP proxy to connect to external API services.
+- Optional: From the HTTP proxy list, select an HTTP proxy to connect to external API services.
 You must add HTTP proxies to Satellite before you can select a proxy from this list.
 For more information, see Configuring Satellite Server with HTTP Proxy in Installing Satellite Server from a Connected Network.